March will feature a spike in severe weather risk over the Lower 48

 Victor Gensini, a researcher at Northern Illinois University who specializes in long-range tornado and severe-weather forecasts, tweeted that he was watching a number of processes unfold in the western Pacific that could, downstream, bolster the chances of severe weather stateside in the next several weeks.

-The ongoing La Niña pattern also will allow for broader “warm sectors” in storm systems, thanks to a slightly farther north jet stream.
+The ongoing La Nina pattern also will allow for broader “warm sectors” in storm systems, thanks to a slightly farther north jet stream.
 That, too, combined with above-average sea surface temperatures in the Gulf of Mexico, will make for increased chances of severe weather.

 Where heavy precipitation is possible